mmloveaa/alexa-baker/README.md

-Alexa CakeBaker source code for the BNR Article : Implementing Persistence in an Alexa Skill
+Alexa CakeBaker source code : Implementing Persistence in an Alexa Skill

-For the completed solution, check out the `completed` branch